PLEASE SCROLL DOWN FOR PRICES AND AVAILABILITY

 Gas central heating, open fire, TV, DVD, Wifi, washer/drier, dishwasher, microwave, gas cooker, fridge/freezer, stair gate.
 Good sized private garden, enclosed back and front.
 Parking on property for 2/3 cars.

 Alnwick with its famous castle and gardens is four miles away.
 Among its many shops is Barter Books, one of the finest second hand bookshops in the land!
 The local Playhouse may surprise you with its choice of entertainment.
 There are more castles at Warkworth, Dunstanburgh, Bamburgh and Lindisfarne.
-Cragside House, near Rothbury, was the first house to be lit by electricity.
-Now owned by the National Trust, it is well worth a visit, as is Chillingham Castle, where you may glimpse the rare wild white cattle.
+Cragside House, near Rothbury, was the first house to be lit by hydroelectricity.
+Now owned by the National Trust, it is well worth a visit.
+Not National Trust, but also worth a look is the eccentric Chillingham Castle, where you may glimpse the rare wild white cattle.

 Our main asset, however, is the proximity of the coast.
 There are several different pedestrian routes from the house to the coast, mostly off road.
 Once there, walking is unlimited, and there are no restrictions on dogs on our beaches.* Sand, shells, rock pools and fascinating geology should entertain everyone.
 The Farne Islands are a must for nature lovers, and you can take your dogs on the boat with you!

 Although not in the official "Dark Sky" area, a clear night at Thornrigg will amaze you with the quantity of stars and depth of sky views.
 Well worth popping into the garden for a stargaze!

 Further afield are the wide open spaces of the Simonside and Cheviot hills with stunning views over an empty landscape.
 The Border Country has its own character and history and is an easy drive away.